Jewish Artists and the Vision of the Homeland

 What did the future Jewish homeland look like before it existed?
 In the first half of the 20th century, Jewish artists across Europe began imagining a state that had not yet been born.
 Through painting, sculpture, illustration, and printmaking, they created a new visual language—one filled with symbols, landscapes, and ideals of national revival.

 This journey explores how Jewish artists shaped the visual identity of modern Israel long before 1948.
-From the poetic, dreamlike worlds of Marc Chagall to the bold Zionist imagery of Ephraim Moshe Lilien, we'll see how art became a space where hope, memory, and future aspirations came together.
+From the poetic, dreamlike worlds of Marc Chagall to the bold Zionist imagery of Ephraim Moshe Lilien, we will see how art became a space where hope, memory, and future aspirations came together.

-We'll trace the emergence of a distinctly Jewish artistic movement, including the role of the Bezalel Academy, founded by Boris Schatz, where artists sought to blend Jewish heritage with the landscapes and spirit of the Land of Israel.
-We'll also meet creators such as Nahum Gutman and Abel Pann, whose works captured both the dream and the reality of a society coming into being.
+We will trace the emergence of a distinctly Jewish artistic movement, including the role of the Bezalel Academy, founded by Boris Schatz, where artists sought to blend Jewish heritage with the landscapes and spirit of the Land of Israel.
+We will also explore the works of creators such as Nahum Gutman and Abel Pann, whose art captured both the dream and the reality of a society coming into being.

 About Evgenia